llaske/kaexplore/README.md

 To see translated (here French) content.
 Find the exact language name to use in languagelookup.json.

 Add '-l' option to the command line to get only the list of video for the language.
+Add '-r' to restrict the list to translated videos.

 # How it works ?